evalencia/doohickey/README.md

 # doohickey
-Collection of stuff that Ive played with
+Collection of stuff that Ive played with, wrote, or links I visited